Online Advertising: Pay & Pray or Pay & Track?

 Retargeted and Remarketing Ads

 Display Ads appear based on custom segmentation to deliver relevant ads to your audience.
 This is how retargeting works.
 Basically, you get to follow your audience around as they leave your website (because you’ve placed “pixels”, or code, on your website, which makes their browsers “cookied”) and visit other websites.
-Or maybe banners follow them around when they’ve googled or been on sites that relate to “kitchen and bath remodeling”.
+Or maybe banners follow them around when they’ve googled or been on sites that relate to keywords and phrases associated with your products or services.
 You can also choose when to show them these ads.
 Retargeting sounds highly technical, but the concepts aren’t that hard to grasp.
 Still, you’ll want a trusted partner to execute a branded retargeting campaign for you and monitor it to get the data you need to decide if you want to divert resources away from, or double down on, this form of advertising.

 You can retarget on social media sites too by providing or uploading a lead list to these platforms, determine your destination URL and track and monitor the performance of these ads.